resuminator/docs/docs/developer-guide/setting-up.md

 :::info
 `NEXT_PUBLIC_MIXPANEL`, `NEXT_PUBLIC_PAPERCUPS`, `NEXT_PUBLIC_PAPYRUS`, and `NEXT_PUBLIC_APP_PROD` are optional
-configurations whichare needed for a production level setup but can be ignored for the development setup.
+configurations which are needed for a production level setup but can be ignored for the development setup.
 :::

 ### Optional Services